deepakjois/hs-twitterarchiver/README.md

     runhaskell twitterarchiver.hs -u vyom -f vyom.json

+If a file called `vyom.json` already exists from a previous run, only the latest Tweets after the previous run will be fetched and the file will be updated.

 If you have a private stream, you can call the script with a `-p` argument and you will be prompted for a password.
 The script will then automatically use HTTP Basic authentication when calling the Twitter API.